osquery/osquery/docs/wiki/installation/cli-flags.md

 Seconds delay between extension connectivity checks.
 Extensions are loaded as processes.
 They are expected to start a thrift service thread.
 The osqueryd process will continue to check this API.
 If an extension process is incorrectly stopped, osqueryd will detect the connectivity failure and unregister the extension.

-`--modules_autoload=/etc/osquery/modules.load`

-Optional path to a list of autoloaded library module-based extensions.
-Modules are similar to extensions but are loaded as shared libraries.
-They are less flexible and should be built using the same GCC runtime and developer dependency library versions as osqueryd.
-See the extensions [deployment](../deployment/extensions.md) page for more details on extension module autoloading.

 `--extensions_require=custom1,custom1`

 Optional comma-delimited set of extension names to require before **osqueryi** or **osqueryd** will start.
 The tool will fail if the extension has not started according to the interval and timeout.